 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D300 is 12 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (200D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the 200D provides substantially higher image quality than the D300, with an overall score that is 12 points higher.
 This advantage is based on 1.5 bits higher color depth, 1.4 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 The 200D indeed provides movie recording capabilities, while the D300 does not.
 The highest resolution format that the 200D can use is 1080/60p.